-Let’s get right to the point, a jet ski can have 4% to 8% margins.
+Let’s get right to the point, you can expect average margins of 4% to 8%.

-What is interesting about this margin is that it doesn't include things like freight, prep, taxes and so much more.
-Even more amazing, is that a lot of the fees and taxes can't be hidden in the price of the jet ski either, so paying over MSRP is quite normal.
+Here’s what’s interesting: this margin doesn’t include things like freight, prep, taxes, and other costs.
+Even more surprising is that many of these fees and taxes can’t be hidden in the price, which makes paying over MSRP a common occurrence.

 The more expensive the jet ski, the more the dealership will make.